Portfolio

 • Big search for something very small: This explaination of how the particle accelerator at FermiLab was being used to search for the graviton garnered some very positive reader feedback.
 And I got to vist FermiLab!

-• Casino Addiction: How to show a very large number of things compared to a very small number of things.
+• Casino Addiction: How to compare a very large number of things to a very small number of things.

 • Bionic arm: This small explainer was produced in about a day to make an embargo deadline.